eladkatz/AudiobookPlayer/TRANSCRIPTION_FLOW_DOCUMENTATION.md

 - **New**: Simple chapter-based checks

 The database schema supports both approaches for backward compatibility, but new transcriptions use the chapter-based approach exclusively.

+## Auto-Transcription on Import

+### Overview

+To improve user experience, the app automatically queues the first chapter for transcription immediately after a book is imported.
+This ensures that when users open a newly imported book, the first chapter transcription is either already complete or in progress, eliminating the wait time for the most common use case.

+### Implementation Details

+**When it happens:**
+- After successful import from local files (`importBook(from:)`)
+- After successful import from Google Drive (`importBookFromGoogleDriveM4B()`)
+- Runs in background with `.utility` priority
+- Does not block import completion or UI

+**Priority:**
+- Uses `.low` priority in TranscriptionQueue
+- User-initiated transcriptions (`.high` priority) take precedence
+- Ensures background transcription doesn't interfere with active listening

+**Checks performed:**
+1. Transcription must be enabled (`TranscriptionSettings.shared.isEnabled`)
+2. SpeechTranscriber must be available
+3. Book must have valid duration
+4. First chapter must not already be transcribed
+5. First chapter must not already be queued or running

+**Error handling:**
+- All errors are logged but don't interrupt import flow
+- Silent failures - user experience is not impacted
+- Transcription will still trigger when user opens the book (fallback behavior)

+### User Experience

+**Normal flow:**
+1. User imports book → Import completes
+2. First chapter transcription starts in background (low priority)
+3. User opens book → First chapter may already be transcribed
+4. If complete: Sentences display immediately
+5. If in progress: Shows "Transcribing..." indicator
+6. If not started: Falls back to normal transcription trigger

+**Benefits:**
+- Zero wait time for first chapter in most cases
+- Seamless experience for new users
+- No UI changes needed - existing UI handles all states
+- Background processing doesn't impact app responsiveness

+**Edge cases handled:**
+- User opens book before transcription starts → Normal trigger takes over
+- User opens book while transcription in progress → Shows "Transcribing..." state
+- Transcription fails → User can still use book, transcription retries when user opens chapter
+- Multiple imports → Single-task execution ensures only one transcription at a time